|

 useful life.
 An average bolt of lightning delivers just 15 C

-but it does so in just 30 microseconds!
+but it does so in a mere 30 microseconds!

 The Atom